 to her needs, even in challenging times like these.

 How much does it cost to join Girl Scouts?

 Girl Scouts is a great value!
-Dues are just $25 for the
+Dues start at just $25 for the

-membership year beginning October 1, 2020.
-Optional costs may also
+membership year beginning October 1, 2020, your local council may also

-include your girl’s Girl Scout uniform and program fees for activities
+girl’s Girl Scout uniform and program fees for activities your girl

-your girl may want to participate in.
-Of course, we don’t want cost to
+may want to participate in.
+Of course, we don’t want cost to be a

 What about safety?